 All Age Groups – After every match, a Mark must be given to the Referee.
 The Referee’s name and mark is added to your Match Card as part of the Result Notification.

-Marks are given out of 100 – preferably in accordance with the guidance given overleaf.
+Marks are given out of 100 – preferably in accordance with the guidance given below.

 Where a total mark of 60 or less is awarded to a referee, an explanation of such mark must be sent to the League on form TAN 8 within seven days of the game.
 If a referee is consistently given low marks, his Club (if any) will be notified and further low marks could result in the league asking for that person to be withdrawn from the role pending further training.